 Rhinoplasty is a category of plastic surgery involving alterations to the nose.
 While cosmetic changes are often associated with nose job, functional improvements can also be made.
 Nose surgery for aesthetic and functional changes is complex.
 It is vital that both the form and function are considered.
 Due to the limited amount of cartilage in the nose structure, too many procedures can cause complications or weakening of the nasal passages.
-For those that want both functional and cosmetic alterations, it is best to perform both types of rhinoplasty at one time.
+For those that want both functional and cosmetic alterations, Dr. Linkov, the best-rated Manhattan rhinoplasty doctor advises to perform both types of rhinoplasty at one time.

-There are many types of rhinoplasty NYC procedures to reshape and improve nasal function.
-Some that Dr. Linkov performs at our clinic include:
+There are many types of rhinoplasty procedures to reshape and improve nasal function.
+Some that Dr. Linkov performs at our City Facial Plastics in Manhattan, NY include:

 - Alar base or nostril reduction